 In the short term – in 2021 – we need 60 000 euros, of which 30 000 Euros were already raised during our successful “A leg-up for Benin” campaign in December 2020.

-If you can support this project, choose what you want to contribute:
+You can still continue to support this project.
+Choose what you want to contribute:

 Budget : 195 000 euro over drie jaar